About

 Stuffed Chile

-• Preheat oven to 350°F. Lightly oil (or line) an oven-proof dish with some olive oil.
+• Preheat the oven to 350°F. Lightly oil (or line) an oven-proof dish with some olive oil.

 • Wash and dry the hatch chile.

 • Cut a window in the hatch chile using a sharp knife as shown in the pictures in the post.
 Remove the seeds and white pith.
-Stuff the hatch chile with cooked pork mince.
+Stuff the hatch chile with the cooked pork mince mix.

 • Place the stuffed chiles in the prepared oven-proof dish.
-Brush the chile peppers with some oil and sprinkle the salt over the peppers.
+Brush the chile peppers with some oil and sprinkle some salt and pepper over the peppers.

 • Bake in the oven for 15-20 minutes, until the chile peppers have softened and the pork is starting to caramelize.
 Sprinkle cheese over the openings on the peppers to cover the pork and return to the oven to roast for a further 10 minutes, or until the cheese has melted and is bubbly.